stephanfr/Packer/Ubuntu/README.md

 The template build process may take a while as the OS install also updates packages.

-If the install seems to stall and the ssh shell is never available, it might be necessary to set the variable *http_interface* to the interface of on which the http service for the autoinstaller should be exposed.
+If the install seems to stall and the ssh shell is never available, it might be necessary to set the variable *http_interface* (as shown above) to the interface of on which the http service for the autoinstaller should be exposed.
 Packer is not super-smart about choosing interfaces, so it is possible the http server could end up on a VPN interface or some other private interface.

 ## Proxmox RPI Builder

 The Proxmox builder can also produce VM images prepared to build RPi images using QEMU.
-The advantage of this approach is that all the build and configure activity occurs on an 86-X64 server and the final product is a bootable, fully prepared RPi image with pre-configured WiFi and build tools that simply needs to be placed on an SD card.
+The advantage of this approach is that all the build and configure activity occurs on an 86-X64 server and the final product is a bootable, fully prepared RPi image with pre-configured WiFi and build tools that simply needs to be placed on a SD card.

 Add the following variable to the command line for the Proxmox builder above and run it.
 The go to the RPi directory of this repository for instructions on how to run the builder in the VM.